Served: 16½ years

 Within days, police caught up to him 170 miles away in Salem, Ohio.
 On the way back to Altoona he made several attempts to escape; including once throwing scalding coffee into an escort officer’s face.

-By April 12, 1914, Hohl had confessed, was tried and convicted, and was awaiting sentencing in Holidaysburg jail just outside Altoona.
-About 1 a.m. a jail employee found a rope made from a mattress dangling from the roof.
+By April 12, 1914, Hohl had confessed, was tried and convicted, and was awaiting sentencing in the Holidaysburg jail just outside Altoona.
+About 1 a.m. a jail employee found a rope, made from a mattress, dangling from the roof.
 Going inside, he found Hohl’s cell empty.
-Hohl was never recaptured.

-Eight months and 400 miles away, shortly after 10 a.m. on December 17, 1914, Hohl entered the West End Branch of the Provident Savings Bank and Trust Company on the northeast corner of Eight Street and Freeman Avenue.
-He robbed the bank at gunpoint, fired two shots at Cashier Edward Hughes, took $8000 ($188,000 in today’s dollars), and drove away in a stolen automobile.
-Hughes retrieved a handgun and fired at Hohl as he fled, but missed.
+He reappeared eight months and 400 miles away in Cincinnati.
+Shortly after 10 a.m. on December 17, 1914, Hohl entered the West End Branch of the Provident Savings Bank and Trust Company on the northeast corner of West Eight Street and Freeman Avenue.
+He robbed the bank at gunpoint, fired two shots at Cashier Edward Hughes, took $8000 (over $200,000 in 2019 dollars), and drove away in a stolen automobile.
+Hughes retrieved a handgun and fired at Hohl as he fled but missed.

-While police were looking for the bandit, little more than an hour later Hohl entered the Liberty Banking and Savings Company Bank ten blocks north at Liberty Street and Freeman Avenue.
-He shot twice at Cashier George Winters and stole $5100 ($120,000 today).
-He then intended to rob the Mohawk Bank at Fifteenth Street and Central Avenue, but the manager there, alerted to the previous robberies, did not admit him to the bank.
+While police were looking for the bandit, little more than an hour later, Hohl entered the Liberty Banking and Savings Company Bank ten blocks north at Liberty Street and Freeman Avenue.
+He shot twice at Cashier George Winters and stole $5100 ($125,000 in 2019).

-This narrative was revised December 10, 2010 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was researched and revised on February 27, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.